lovelle/jquery-chat/README.md

 ## Usage:

-You need to call the next set of scripts in your own site If you have already loaded jQuery or UI there is no need to include them
+You need to call the next set of scripts in your own site.
+If you have already loaded jQuery or UI there is no need to include them.

 ```html
 <link id='theme' rel='stylesheet' />